psergi73/gRPC-GNMI/README.md

 # gRPC-GNMI
-This repository contains a Java GNMI Client.
+This repository contains a Java GNMI Client , the client function is to collect Telemetry statistics.

 Download the zip file  locally and issue the below command  from the  root folder.
 Depending  if i t  will run ona Windows or Linux machine  the syntax is slightly different.